 For AEM 6.1, ensure that AEM 6.1 CFP 11 is installed.

-In exceptional circumstances, the thread pool used to manage asychronous indexing may become overloaded.
-In order to isolate the indexing process, a thread pool can be configured to prevent other AEM work from interfering with Oak’s ability to index content in a timely manner.
-To do this, you should:
+In exceptional circumstances, the thread pool used to manage asynchronous indexing may become overloaded.
+To isolate the indexing process, a thread pool can be configured to prevent other AEM work from interfering with Oak’s ability to index content in a timely manner.
+In such cases, do the following:

 Define a new, isolated thread pool for the Apache Sling Scheduler to use for asynchronous indexing:

-Verify that the new Apache Sling Scheduler thread pool is registered and displays in the Apache Sling Scheduler Satus web console.
+Verify that the new Apache Sling Scheduler thread pool is registered and displays in the Apache Sling Scheduler Status web console.

 Navigate to the AEM OSGi Web console>Status>Sling Scheduler or go to https://<host>:<port>/system/console/status-slingscheduler (for example, http://localhost:4502/system/console/status-slingscheduler)